Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

+All components of the PPO objective, including log-probabilities, importance ratios, rewards, as well as the clipping and minimum operations, are computed pixel-wise.
+The resulting values are then aggregated over spatial and temporal dimensions before adding the entropy term.
+The full loss function that is maximized is therefore:

-A divergence constraint is also introduced \cite{stiennon2020learning}, with respect to the initial reference policy, reducing the value of the rewards by a factor proportional to the KL divergence between current and reference polices : $ C_{\mathit{KL}} = \beta (\textup{log}\pi_\theta(a|s) - \textup{log}\pi_\theta^{\mathit{REF}}(a|s))$.
+A divergence constraint is also introduced \cite{stiennon2020learning}, with respect to the initial reference policy, reducing the value of the rewards by a factor proportional to the KL divergence between current and reference polices:

 This allows the policy's output distribution to remain relatively close to that of the reference policy, which has learned a strong prior from source domain pre-training, preventing excessive updates that could produce a suboptimal policy.
+This implies that the starting policy must be sufficiently performant to provide a meaningful reference distribution for stable optimization.
 As this constraint is subtracted from the reward term (see Eq.\ref{eq:multiple_reward_adv}), it limits $L^{\mathit{CLIP}}$ by reducing the advantage term's magnitude.